dedis/cothority/scmgr/README.md

 The `private.toml`-file is usually in `~/.config/conode` for Linux-systems and in `~/Library/Application\ Support/conode` for MacOSX-systems.
-However, if you started a local cothority for testing using `run_conode.sh`, you should have three directories, `co1`, `co2` and `co3` and the `private.toml`-file will be in those directories.
+However, if you started a local cothority for testing using `run_nodes.sh`, you should have three directories, `co1`, `co2` and `co3` and the `private.toml`-file will be in each of those directories.

 So for the testing system, the command is: